Terraform

 Something like AWS, GCloud, etc. These are Cloud Provider.

 Terraform translates “high-level” infrastructure operations into a provider operations using a translation layer.
-This translation layer is a Provider plugin.

 Resource